hbrouwer/mesh-examples/consonant_vowels/README.md

 ## Understanding the network and its representations

-First, load `srn.mesh` in Mesh and use the commands `groups` and `projections` to study the architecture of the network.
+Load `srn.mesh` in Mesh and use the commands `groups` and `projections` to study the architecture of the network.
 Verify that the network is an SRN.

 The input and output representations of this model are 4-bit vectors: